Jump to:

 Sometimes lead-containing materials cannot be avoided and are required for, or provided by, the production process.
 The most effective method of controlling dust and fumes from lead-containing materials is to totally enclose the task or process that produces lead contamination.
 This will eliminate or minimise lead exposure for all workers.

 An example of an isolation control for the radiator repair industry is the use of a sand blast or bead blast machine to clean the remaining solder from the header plate.
-In these systems, tiny glass beads or sand is projected in a stream of compressed air at the header plate to blast the surface clean.

 Engineering controls